xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/switchdiscover.1.rst

 3.

- To use lldp mathod to discover the switches:
+ To use lldp method to discover the switches:

  .. code-block:: perl